MarcusGrass/pgwm/README.md

 ## Build the project
 The project builds default with xinerama support, a status-bar, and support for a config-file.
 To compile without either, disable default features.
-To build with max optimizations use --profile=optimized.
+To build with max optimizations use --profile=lto.
 In [config.toml](.cargo/config.toml) --release is set to compile with debug assertions, usually when I'm developing the WM I run it like that to ensure that there are no overflows/underflows, x11 uses i16s, u16s, i32s, and u32s fairly interchangeably which poses a conversion risk.
 Removing that options will yield a negligible performance increase if compiling --release.
-In benchmarking, heavier calculations see a speedup of around 15-45% on optimized compared to release on my machine, that being said we're talking about 190 to 150 nanoseconds for calculating tiling positions, there aren't many heavy calculations being performed, most latency is from x11 redrawing windows.
+In benchmarking, heavier calculations see a speedup of around 15-45% on lto compared to release on my machine, that being said we're talking about 190 to 150 nanoseconds for calculating tiling positions, there aren't many heavy calculations being performed, most latency is from x11 redrawing windows.
 The project can also be compiled with debug output, the binary will then output various debug info to stderr.